flanksource/docs/docs/canary-checker/docs/reference/folder.md

 Checks the contents of a folder for size, age and count.
 Folder based checks are useful in a number of scenarios:

-* Verifying that backups have been uploaded and are the appropiate size
+* Verifying that backups have been uploaded and are the appropriate size
 * Checking that logs or other temporary files are being cleaned up
 * For batch processes:
   * Checking if files are being processed (and/or produced)